tululumba/tululumba/README.md

-# Hey there! 👋 I'm CryptoExplorer
+# Hey there! 👋 I'm CryptoExplorer Tululumba

 I'm a curious newbie diving into the world of **blockchain** and **cryptocurrencies**.
 I love exploring new projects, learning about decentralized tech, and connecting the dots in the crypto ecosystem.